uport-project/specs/transports/index.md

 While this is often used for interacting with an application in a desktop browser, there other applications: QR codes can be printed or displayed at conferences, on posters, or in other real-world use cases.

+Large requests create large QR codes that can be difficult to scan.
+Use the [Initiating a request for use in a QR code from the request server](/rest-apis/request-server.md) to create a compact URL containing the request.

 ### Push Notifications

 As part of a regular [Selective Disclosure Flow](/flows/selectivedisclosure.md) you can request permissions from your user to send requests directly to their uPort app using push notifications.